 Save your file at your desired location.
 Click on File and go to Save As, and save as you want.

-Remove Background Using Magic Eraser Tool
+Method 4: Remove Background in Photoshop Using Magic Eraser Tool

 Magic Eraser Tool is actually the combination of a background eraser tool and a magic wand tool.
 This tool removes background based on where you click, but like a magic wand tool, it reads the color, tone and under a specific tolerance level, it can mark all the areas with a similar color or similar tone.
 Unlike the background eraser tool, you don’t need to drag the cursor; what you need to do is just a click.